Andrew-Draganov/GiDR-DUN/readme.md

  - Cuda \-\- GiDR\_DUN
  - Pytorch \-\- GiDR\_DUN

 The script defaults to running GiDR\_DUN in Cython on the MNIST dataset.
+We note that GiDR\_DUN can recreate both TSNE and UMAP outputs at UMAP speeds.

 ## Installation

 We suggest using the targets in the attached `makefile`.
 The steps are as follows:
  - Make sure conda is installed
- - Create the conda environment using `make create_BLANK_env`.
+ - Create the conda environment using one of the make targets.
 Your options are creating a python, cuda, or pytorch environment.
      - For the regular python environment, call `make create_python_env`
      - For the cuda environment, call `make create_rapids_env`
      - For the torch environment, call `make create_torch_env`